froboy/yusaopeny_docs/content/en/docs/Wiki/Drupal-9-core-dependencies-version-flexibility.md

-# Welcome to Open Y wiki

 February 2021 release tagged Drupal core both 9.0.x and 9.1.x as allowed to be used.
 Composer by default is installing the latest stable version, so a command
 ```bash
 composer create-project ymcatwincities/openy-project:dev-9.2.x-development OPENY --no-interaction
 ```